Needle gun

-A needle gun (or needle rifle for varieties with rifling) is a firearm that has a needle-like firing pin, which can pass through the paper cartridge case to strike a percussion cap at the bullet base.
+A needle gun (or needle rifle or needle-fire for varieties with rifling) is a firearm that has a needle-like firing pin, which can pass through the paper cartridge case to strike a percussion cap at the bullet base.

 Types

 Pauly

 A diagram of a needle-gun cartridge, showing the paper cartridge case, the sabot, and acorn-shaped bullet.

 The first experimental needle gun was designed by Jean Samuel Pauly, a Swiss gunsmith.

 In 1808, in association with French gunsmith François Prélat in Paris, France, Pauly created the first fully self-contained cartridges; the cartridges incorporated a copper base with integrated mercury fulminate primer powder (the major innovation of Pauly), a round bullet and either brass or paper casing.
 The cartridge was loaded through the breech and fired with a needle.
 The needle-activated central-fire breech-loading gun became a major feature of firearms thereafter.
 The corresponding firearm was also developed by Pauly.
 Pauly made an improved version which was protected by a patent on 29 September 1812.
 The cartridge was further improved by the French gunsmith Casimir Lefaucheux in 1836.

 In 1809, Pauly employed the German Johann Nicolaus von Dreyse, who later invented the famous Dreyse rifle.